Frequent Questions about Climate Change Indicators

-EPA’s greenhouse gas-related indicators focus on most of the major, well-mixed greenhouse gases that contribute to the vast majority of warming of the climate when they are emitted into the atmosphere.
+EPA’s greenhouse-gas-related indicators focus on most of the major, well-mixed greenhouse gases that contribute to the vast majority of warming of the climate when they are emitted into the atmosphere.
 These major gases are carbon dioxide, methane, nitrous oxide, and fluorinated gases.
 Some of these gases are produced almost entirely by human activities, while others come from a combination of natural sources and human activities.

-Many of these major greenhouse gases remain in the atmosphere for tens to s of years after being released.
+Many of these major greenhouse gases remain in the atmosphere for tens to thousands of years after being released.
 They become globally mixed in the lower part of the atmosphere, called the troposphere (the first several miles above the Earth’s surface), reflecting the combined emissions worldwide from the past and present.
 Due to this global mixing, concentrations of these gases are fairly similar no matter where in the world they are measured.

 How do indicators relate to human health?